Inminban: Structure

 A typical inminban consists of 25 to 50 families and is defined by residential proximity.
 In a neighborhood consisting of one-story buildings, an inminban will usually include all families living in one or two blocks.
 The residents of a single apartment block will typically belong to the same inminban but larger buildings can be broken up into numerous groups.
 For example, an inminban might consist of all families sharing a common staircase in a large apartment building.
 Each inminban is headed by an official, almost always a woman and typically middle-aged, known as an inminbanjang (people's unit head), who is supposedly elected by the members of her inminban but in reality is appointed by the state.
 She will ordinarily receive a small stipend from the state for her work, as well as additional food rations.

 The inminban system is not formally part of the North Korean security apparatus, but supports it.
 All inminban members are responsible for monitoring each other for criminal activity or political disobedience.
 The inminbanjang is expected to conduct surprise visits to all households under her jurisdiction at night.
 She also meets regularly with party authorities and reports misbehavior to them.
-The local district office people's committee (洞事務所人民委員會) oversees her work and passes down to her directives from the Workers' Party of Korea.
+The local district office people's committee (인민위원회) oversees her work and passes down to her directives from the Workers' Party of Korea.

 In addition to surveillance, the inminban engages in organizing its members to do unpaid labor in maintaining the neighborhood.
 Every morning members of the inminban are sent to sweep the streets, remove garbage, deal with sewage, and generally keep things in order.
 In North Korea the occupations of janitor or street cleaner are virtually unheard of as the neighborhoods are overwhelmingly maintained by locals organized and managed by their inminban.
 Another role of the inminban is to manage the collection of human feces to be used as night soil for agriculture.

 Inminbanjangs are also responsible for mobilizing housewives to work in the fields of nearby cooperative farms or do auxiliary work on construction sites.
 Labor mobilizations are typical in North Korea, and obligatory unpaid labor is typically arranged through the person's official employer.
 As a result the inminban is responsible for mobilizing housewives who do not have an employer.

 In practice, the inminban system has withered since the 1990s.
 Due to the fact that inminbanjang are no longer rewarded for hard work and excessive efforts have the potential to cause them trouble with their neighbors, many do not carry out their duties with the same zeal as before.
 Many inminbanjang look the other way at transgressions and warn residents of upcoming night checks.
 Much of the inminban system has been monetized, with richer households paying poorer substitutes to undertake duties such as street cleaning, garbage collection, and labor mobilization in their place.